Harshsinha07/To-do-list-project/README.md

 ## Features

-- User Management: Login and Registration pages with form validation.
+- User Registration: Users can register by providing a username and password.
+- User Login: Users can log in with their registered credentials.
-- Task Management: Add, View, Remove, and Mark tasks as completed.
+- Task Management: Users can create, view, and mark tasks as completed.
-- Responsive Design: The frontend is responsive, styled using Bootstrap for mobile compatibility.
-- Database Integration: MySQL database used for storing tasks and user data.
-- Validation: JavaScript validation on forms for user inputs (e.g., email format, password strength).
+- JSP-based frontend: Uses JSP for rendering dynamic views.
 ## Technologies Used

 - **Backend**: Spring Boot